cheuktingli/psitip/README.rst

 Psitip is a computer algebra system for information theory written in Python.
 Random variables, expressions and regions are objects in Python that can be manipulated easily.
 Moreover, it supports a versatile deduction system for automated theorem proving.
 Psitip supports features such as:

-- Proving linear information inequalities via the linear programming method by Yeung and Zhang (see `References`_), which was implemented in the ITIP software developed by Yeung and Yan ( http://user-www.ie.cuhk.edu.hk/~ITIP/ ).
+- Proving linear information inequalities via the linear programming method by Yeung and Zhang (see `References`_).
+The linear programming method was first implemented in the ITIP software developed by Yeung and Yan ( http://user-www.ie.cuhk.edu.hk/~ITIP/ ).

 - `Automated inner and outer bounds`_ in network information theory (e.g. see the automated proof of Gel'fand-Pinsker theorem in the example below).